Xbtiou/InheritX-CipherWill/README.md

 -----

-# InheritX (CipherWill)
+# CipherWill

 -----

-## Secure Your Digital Legacy with InheritX (CipherWill)
+## Secure Your Digital Legacy with  (CipherWill)

-InheritX (also known as CipherWill) is an innovative **blockchain-based application** built on the **Internet Computer (ICP)**.
+ (also known as CipherWill) is an innovative **blockchain-based application** built on the **Internet Computer (ICP)**.
 It allows you to create a **digital will** for your crypto assets, ensuring that in the event of your passing, your designated beneficiaries seamlessly and securely receive their inheritance.

-Currently, InheritX (CipherWill) supports the following assets:
+Currently,  (CipherWill) supports the following assets:

   * **Bitcoin (BTC)**
   * **ck-Bitcoin (ckBTC)**